whalenpt/ParamBin/README.md

 make -j4
 cmake --install .
 ```
+A program using ParamBin will need to link to both the parambin and pwutils libraries
+(or their static counterparts parambin_static and pwutils_static).
+After installation,
+these libraries can be found in the ${CMAKE_INSTALL_LIBDIR} directory.
+The usage example
+is shown in the UseParamBin subdirectory.

 # License #
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE.txt) file for details